*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The tough thing about buying loose-leaf tea over the internet is that you can really see what the leaves look like until you get them home.

 Don’t be afraid to send it back if it doesn’t look right.
-The hibiscus flowers should be dried but not broken in pieces.
+The hibiscus flowers should be dried but not broken into pieces.

 Some will be of course but the majority should still be intact.
 You don’t want flakes and pieces.
 Also, there should be a minimal amount of stems in the mix.